hepnos/HEPnOS-Autotuning/theta/README.md

 python run.py
 ```

 This will automatically submit a 4-node job on the debug queue.
-Once
-the job start, it will complete in about 3 min.
+Once the job starts, it will complete within a few minutes.

 Running with various parameters